semji/mockservr/docs/http_mocking.rst

         - a `req` object which contains all data from the incoming HTTP request
         - an `endpoint` which is the object representing the matched endpoint from the mock definition file
         - a `context` which is the optional `velocity.context` object defined above

+    The `endpoint` object contains the parameters that were matched against the incoming HTTP request.
+It also contains information about how the parameter was matched (e.g: boolean or regex's capturing group).

 `weight` option
 ---------------